ischoeff/spark-devcontainer/README.md

 *   **Usage**: These notebooks provide a way to interactively work with Spark, test code snippets, and visualize data.
 * **Example**: There is a `pyspark_example.ipynb` notebook in the `notebooks` folder.
 It contains a basic example of how to use pyspark in a notebook.

+## License

+This project is released under the **CC0 1.0 Universal** license, which places it in the public domain.
+See the [LICENSE](LICENSE) file for details.

+### Third Party Dependencies

+This project uses several open-source libraries and tools.
+For a complete list of third-party dependencies and their licenses, see [THIRD_PARTY_LICENSES.md](THIRD_PARTY_LICENSES.md).

 ## Usage

 ### Starting the Development Container